warpas/juggernaut-project/README.md

 ## Getting started

-- Generate Google Calendar credentials in the first step of [their Ruby tutorial](https://developers.google.com/calendar/quickstart/ruby).
+1. Generate Google Calendar credentials in the first step of [their Ruby tutorial](https://developers.google.com/calendar/quickstart/ruby).
 Move and rename that file as `google/credentials.secret.json`.
+Alternatively paste those values inside of `google/credentials.secret.json.example` and remove the `.example` extension.

-- Add Toggl config file. *Detailed description and/or template to be added here.*
+2. Add Toggl config file.
+Rename `toggl/config.secret.json.example` to `toggl/config.secret.json` and fill the required values.
+You can get your API token from [Toggl's user profile page](https://toggl.com/app/profile).

 ---